 We left Da Nang early in the morning with a group and guide heading towards Hue for a whole day tour.
 On the road, the guide told us a little bit about Hue’s history, the points of attractions we were going to visit, and the whole day’s itinerary and schedule.

-Our first stop was at a pearl shop where I remembered how extremely cheap pearls are in Vietnam.
-Especially since I had a comparison with the recent pearls bought in Tenerife last summer.
-I couldn’t possibly leave without a pair of earrings.
+Our first stop was at a pearl shop, where I remembered how extremely cheap pearls are in Vietnam.
+Especially since I had a comparison with the pearls I bought in Tenerife last summer, I couldn’t leave without a pair of earrings.

-King Tu Duc broth that to another level and its tomb looks exactly like a palace, having even terracotta soldiers to protect him.
+King Tu Duc took that to another level.
+His tomb looked exactly like a palace, with even terracotta soldiers protecting him.

 I loved the sen vibes at the pagoda, strolling around in the back garden, the pink small house, and the lotus flower pond.
 This place truly looked like a little peaceful corner of paradise.

 For lunch, we ate at a great local restaurant.
-Not only the food was delicious, but also the design made us feel like we were eating inside of the Imperial City.
+The food was delicious, and the design made us feel like we were eating inside Imperial City.

-One other thing that I like about taking organized tours is that you get to meet people from all over the world, and usually, mealtime is when you have the time to socialize and learn interesting things.
+Another thing I like about taking organized tours is that you get to meet people from all over the world.
+Usually, mealtime is when you have the time to socialize and learn interesting things.
 And that’s just what we did.

-Finally, we got inside the walls of Hue Imperial City.
-We entered through one of the gates, only to exit another.
+Finally, we entered the walls of Hue Imperial City.
+We entered through one gate, only to exit another.

-I could have spent a whole day strolling around the many streets and taking pictures of this impressive place.
-But we only had a few hours, and stopped by every now and then to learn about the history of the place, its kings, and so much more.
+I could have spent a whole day strolling around the streets and taking pictures of this impressive place.

 Part of UNESCO World Heritage, the Imperial City’s constructions began in 1804.
 I honestly thought it was much older, but even so, it bears a whole cultural and historical baggage.

-Hue suffered important losses during the Vietnam war, and part of the structures have been destroyed.
+Hue suffered important losses during the Vietnam War, and some of the structures were destroyed.
 Out of 160 buildings, only 10 major sites remain following the Tet Offensive in 1968.

 No matter if you stay in Da Nang, Hoi An, or come from somewhere else, there are plenty of options for spending one day in Hue: